-Stetson University offers two degree programs in this area, a bachelor of arts in digital arts - sound, and a bachelor of music in music technology.
-In order to ensure that students are directed to the best program for their needs, applicants for both degrees must interview with the coordinator for this area, Nathan Wolek, Ph.D., before being admitted into the degree program.
+In order to ensure that students are directed to the best program for their needs, applicants for the music technology program must interview with the area coordinator, Nathan Wolek, Ph.D., before being admitted into the degree program.
 Prior to the interview, applicants must submit a one-page personal statement that:

 - Explains why they are interested in music technology